Are you meditating badly? It’s a question we ask ourselves over and over again.

 Meditation will help you to create a new awareness of all your inner states and to be able to witness them, without letting them dictate your life.

 “I can’t meditate, because I can’t stop thinking.
 Meditation is not for me.”
 Thinking is never the problem.
 Your brain will continue to think and create problems forever.
 That’s what he does.

 Meditation will change your relationship with your thoughts.
 Instead of identifying so closely with your thoughts, you will begin to realize that they are just thoughts, not true or false.
-And they will usually disappear when you stop wrapping them.
+And they will usually go away once you stop wrapping them up.